AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 )
 ```

-After that, a Logistic Regression classifier is trained, then registered and logged into MLflow and finally moved to **Production** phase:
+After that, we fit a Logistic Regression classifier, then register and log it into MLflow and finally move it to the **Production** phase:

 ```python
 with mlflow.start_run():